brandon-fryslie/claude-plus-plus/README.md

 ## What This Provides

 - **CLAUDE.md Template**: Complete agent workflow configuration for Claude Code
+  - Note: because we use Claude on this repo, we CLAUDE_TEMPLATE.md is what we copy into the repos we're setting up
 - **Project Structure Templates**: Organized file hierarchy for multi-project management
 - **Setup Scripts**: Automated tools to quickly configure new projects
 - **Requirements Analysis**: Protocols to prevent implementation misalignment